 Is Disney more crowded on Saturday or Sunday?

 Disney Parks are always the Most Crowded on Sundays.
-Of course Saturdays come in a close second.
-Which is why a 12 day vacation is PERFECT because then you can arrange your weekend days to be resort hopping or Disney Boardwalk or even Disney Springs days!
+Of course, Saturdays come in a close second.
+This is why a 12-day vacation is PERFECT because then you can arrange your weekend days to be resort hopping or Disney Boardwalk or even Disney Springs days!
 Without entering the chaos of the parks.

 When is the least crowded time to go to Disney World?

 The least crowded times to visit Walt Disney World based on historical attendance and the DVC rate calendar are January 1st -31st, September 1st-30th, and December 1st-14th.
 While these dates align with the slowest times at Disney World, they also align with the cheapest and are definitely worth a second look when planning your Disney Vacation.

 What is the best time to visit Disney World?